All Episodes

 Secretary Noam and DHS are working around the clock to protect the public and get these criminal, illegal aliens out of America.

-You see people on the left and they say, well, I don't care how people come into the country.
+You see people on the left and they say, Well, I don't care how people come into the country.

 Why should I care?

-You'll know when three people you know and love are killed because of the foolish behavior of these illegals here.
+You'll know when three people you know and love are killed because of the foolish behavior of these illegals here, and especially because they're being done at the hands of Democrats.

-just absurd absurd we don't have to live like this this was a this was a interesting study a few years ago from the annual review of political studies talking about diversity and social trust, about how immigration just across the board is leading to a decline in social trust.
+Um, this was a this was an interesting study a few years ago from the annual review of political studies talking about diversity and social trust, about how immigration just across the board is leading to a decline in social trust.

-And then obviously you have the more broad theme of social trust breaking down, which everyone's aware of.
+And I mean, you're seeing it right here with just basic institutions breaking down, and then obviously, you have the more broad theme of social trust breaking down, which everyone's aware of.

 And that was not a ubiquitous thing in the United States not too long ago.

-It's a fascinating study.
+Um, it's a fascinating study.

-It basically dilutes your country's culture, et cetera, et cetera.
+It just basically dilutes your country's culture, et cetera, et cetera.

 They broke down this study further.